Platinum-Saber/Infinite-Stack/SEM-4/CS3263-Embedded Computer Networks/Study Notes/tcp.md

     Sender->>Receiver: Segment (Seq=2000, Data)
     Receiver->>Sender: ACK (Ack=1000)
     Receiver->>Sender: ACK (Ack=1000, Duplicate)
-    Note over Sender: Detects loss via duplicate ACKs Sender->>Receiver: Retransmit (Seq=1000, Data)
+    Note over Sender: Fast retransmit triggered
+    Sender->>Receiver: Retransmit (Seq=1000, Data)
     Receiver->>Sender: ACK (Ack=3000)
 ```

 > [!warning] Reliability Overhead
-> Mechanisms like retransmissions and ACKs increase latency and bandwidth usage, making TCP slower than UDP for time-sensitive applications.
+> Retransmissions, ACKs, and timeout calculations increase latency and bandwidth usage compared to UDP.

 ### Flow Control

-Flow control prevents the sender from overwhelming the receiver’s buffer.
-TCP uses a sliding window protocol, where the receiver advertises its available buffer space (window size) in each ACK.
-The sender adjusts its transmission rate based on this window.
+Flow control prevents buffer overflow at the receiver using a sliding window protocol.
+The receiver advertises its window size (buffer capacity) in each ACK, and the sender adjusts its transmission rate.

-- **Window Size**: Represents the number of bytes the receiver can accept.
-It varies dynamically based on buffer availability.
+- **Window Size**: Number of bytes the receiver can accept.
+Dynamically updated based on buffer availability.
-- **Sliding Window**: The sender maintains a window of unacknowledged segments, sliding forward as ACKs are received.
+- **Sliding Window**: Sender tracks unacknowledged segments, sliding the window as ACKs arrive.
-- **Zero Window**: If the receiver’s buffer is full, it advertises a zero window, halting sender transmission until a non-zero window is advertised.
+- **Zero Window**: Receiver advertises a zero window when its buffer is full, pausing sender transmission.
-- **Window Probing**: The sender periodically sends small segments to check if the receiver’s window has reopened.
+- **Window Probing**: Sender sends small segments to check if the receiver’s window has reopened.

-**Example**: If the receiver’s buffer can hold 4000 bytes, it advertises a window size of 4000.
-If it receives 2000 bytes, it updates the window to 2000.

 #### Effect of Window Size on Data Flow